jhaaryan597/FitStart/README.md

-# Spod App
+# FitStart App

-Spod is an android application which allow user to book a sport venue from anywhere at anytime using mobile phone.
+FitStart is an android application which allow user to book a sport venue from anywhere at anytime using mobile phone.
 This project was created using the Flutter Framework.

 <div align="center">